-n. [la] Ratio. • Full term is Ratio Fundamentalis Institutionis et Studiorum which 'sets out in an organic and instructive way the complexus of principles and norms concerning formation which are found in the Constitutions, General Regulations and other documents of the Church and of the Congregation' (R. 87).
+[la] n.
+Ratio. • Full term is Ratio Fundamentalis Institutionis et Studiorum which 'sets out in an organic and instructive way the complexus of principles and norms concerning formation which are found in the Constitutions, General Regulations and other documents of the Church and of the Congregation'(R. 87).

 The Ratio has a long history!
 Introduced by the Jesuits in 1599 as a needed curricular guide for their rapidly expanding network of schools, the Ratio Studiorum laid out the organisation of Jesuit institutions to the smallest detail, while establishing a uniform course of study over at least 13 years.
 Vatican Council II mandated a Ratio for preparation of candidates to the priesthood, and subsequently for the Permanent Diaconate.
 In the renewal of consecrated life that flourished after the Council, all Congregations developed a Ratio.
-The first Salesian Ratio was published in 1985 and revised in 2000, with some subsequent minor additions since.
-GC28 asked that it be fully revised, and this process is underway.

-→ "formazione" "formazione permanente"
+The first Salesian Ratio was published in 1985 and revised in 2000, with some subsequent minor additions in 2016.
+GC28 asked that it be fully and thoroughly revised, and this process comes to fulfilment in 2024. → "formazione" "formazione permanente"